cakephp/docs/en/appendices/3-0-migration-guide.rst

 - The ``Controller::$ext`` property has been removed.
 You now have to extend and override the ``View::$_ext`` property if you want to use a non-default view file extension.
+- The ``Controller::$methods`` property has been removed.
+You should now use ``Controller::isAction()`` to determine whether or not a method name is an action.
+This change was made to allow easier customization of what is and is not counted as an action.
 - The ``Controller::$Components`` property has been removed and replaced with ``_components``.
 If you need to load components at runtime you should use ``$this->loadComponent()`` on your controller.